 You can invest in sales enablement software to assist with this automation and keep your sales enablement materials and work organised.

 Sales enablement tools allow your sales department and reps to manage all content from a central location.
 These software solutions enable you to create quickly, share, edit, and manage your materials and resources.
 All your sales reps can access the information and data they need at any point in time, and your marketing team can stay aligned with sales on what content is best.

 Some commonly used sales enablement software solutions are:

-Highspot allows your sales reps to customise different guided experiences and conversations for customers to provide them with valuable and relevant information that suits their specific needs.
-The software integrates all of your marketing content, information and other sales tools to make all aspects of the sales enablement process effective and easy.
+Highspot allows your sales reps to customise different guided experiences and conversations for customers to provide them with valuable and relevant information that suits their needs.
+The software integrates all your marketing content, information and other sales tools to make all aspects of the sales enablement process effective and easy.

 Seismic makes it easier for your sales and marketing teams to work seamlessly; they can share and create different content to effectively reach and convert leads into customers.
 Their software uses artificial intelligence to simplify the entire sales cycle as much as possible for your sales organisation and sales reps.